Last updated: 21st November 2020

 Yanaka for Traditional Tokyo

-The Yanaka district was the complete opposite of the neon clad Akihabara.
-A residential old part of Tokyo where traditional rustic style homes sit side by side in the little space available.
-We loved slowly wandering the streets here, and the Yanaka Cemetry, looked quite magical with hundreds of cherry blossom petals falling like snow.
+The Yanaka neighbourhood is the complete opposite of the neon clad Akihabara.
+It’s a residential old part of Tokyo where traditional rustic style homes sit side by side in the little space available.
+We loved slowly wandering the streets here, the Yanaka Cemetry looked quite magical with hundreds of cherry blossom petals falling like snow.
 From here we made our way to the nearby Yanaka Ginza for lunch – this main street is stuffed full of little independent shops and restaurants and grocery shops for the locals.

 Shibuya